solid-js/typescript-npm-starter/doc/README.md

 Create your lib with Unit tests and be sure that a new version will not break.
 Unis tests are run with [Mocha](https://mochajs.org/)

-## Git Hooks
+## Publication process

-Git hooks pre-configured with [husky](https://github.com/typicode/husky) :
+Shipped with scripts to ease publication process :
-- Stop commit if package.json version has not been updated.
+- One command to publish work in progress to Git
-- Create a new tag for each commited version.
+- One command to release a new version to NPM
-- Build and run tests before each commit to ensure library integrity.
+- Push new doc automatically to github.io when any doc file has changed
-- Push new doc automatically to github.io when any doc file has changed.
+- Will prevent bugs by running unit tests before each release
-- Automatically publish to NPM when pushing to Git.
+- Manage versions easily

 ---